Back to blog

 • 7-8: 4 platforms

-• 9-10: 5+ platforms searched simultaneously with cross-platform deduplication
+• 9-10: 5+ platforms available from one account with cross-platform deduplication when the same lead surfaces across campaigns

 2. Lead qualification and scoring (0-10 points)